 Parents and family members can help pre-teens and teens cope when life feels too difficult to bear.
 Learn about the factors that can increase your child's

-and explore the 12 suggestions below.
-These steps will help you feel better prepared to offer the caring, non-judgmental support your child needs.
+risks for suicide and explore the 12 suggestions below.
+These steps can help you feel better prepared to offer the caring, non-judgmental support your child needs.

 1. If you see signs that your child's mental health is under threat, tune in.

 Maybe your child is just having a bad day, but when signs of mental health troubles last for weeks, don't assume it's just a passing mood.
 Studies show that 9 of 10 teens who took their own lives were struggling with mental health conditions such as

 Teens who haven't been diagnosed with any mental health condition may still be at risk.
 In part, this is because it can be hard to pinpoint mental health issues at early ages.